Interest Rate Calculator

 M = P x r x (1 + r)^n / ((1 + r)^n - 1)

-Normally you plug in P (principal), r (monthly rate), and n (payments) to find M (monthly payment).
-This calculator does the reverse: given M, P, and n, it finds r.
-There is no algebraic way to isolate r directly, so the calculator uses Newton's method - an iterative numerical technique that converges on the answer within a fraction of a second.
+Normally you plug in P (principal), r (monthly rate), and n (number of payments) to find M (monthly payment).
+This calculator does the reverse: given M, P, and n, it solves for r.
+There is no algebraic way to isolate r directly from that equation, so the calculator uses Newton's method - an iterative numerical technique that converges on the answer in 5-10 iterations, completing in under a millisecond.

 Worked example: You borrowed $25,000 for a car, pay $489 per month, and the term is 60 months.
 What is the interest rate?